Commmentary: Article XXIX (29) covers urban affairs and the Urban Council of Mayors.

 Clause 3: The Congress may determine the time of voting for Chancellor of Urban Affairs; which day shall be the same throughout the Nation of Pacifica.

 Clause 4: The terms of the Chancellor of Urban Affairs shall end at noon on the 20th day of January, and the term of his or her successor shall then begin.

-Clause 5: Before he enter on the execution of his or her office, he or she shall take the following oath or affirmation:I do solemnly swear (or affirm) that I will faithfully execute the office of Chancellor of Rural Affairs for the Nation of Pacifica, and will to the best of my ability, preserve, protect, and defend the Constitution of the Nation of Pacifica.
+Clause 5: Before he enter on the execution of his or her office, he or she shall take the following oath or affirmation:I do solemnly swear (or affirm) that I will faithfully execute the office of Chancellor of Urban Affairs for the Nation of Pacifica, and will to the best of my ability, preserve, protect, and defend the Constitution of the Nation of Pacifica.

-Clause 7: The Chancellor of Rural Affairs shall, at stated times, receive for his or her services, a compensation, which shall neither be increased nor diminished during the period for which he or she shall have been elected, and he or she shall not receive within that period any other emolument from the Nation of Pacifica, or any of the states.
+Clause 7: The Chancellor of Urban Affairs shall, at stated times, receive for his or her services, a compensation, which shall neither be increased nor diminished during the period for which he or she shall have been elected, and he or she shall not receive within that period any other emolument from the Nation of Pacifica, or any of the states.

-Clause 3: The Chancellor of Rural Affairs shall have power to fill up all vacancies that may happen during the recess of the Senate, by granting commissions which shall expire at the end of their next session.
+Clause 3: The Chancellor of Urban Affairs shall have power to fill up all vacancies that may happen during the recess of the Senate, by granting commissions which shall expire at the end of their next session.